Sieep-Coding/sieep-coding.github.io/src/pages/posts/selling-html-file-for-a-few-grand.md

 A few weeks ago, I met a business owner who was overwhelmed.
 They had been pitched an overhaul by a traditional agency.
 We're talking React frameworks, [headless](https://en.wikipedia.org/wiki/Headless_software) [CMS](https://en.wikipedia.org/wiki/Content_management_system) integrations, cloud [database](https://en.wikipedia.org/wiki/Database) hosting, and a monthly maintenance retainer that looked like a car payment.

-They came to me at [Luniv Technology](https://luniv.tech/) looking for a second opinion.

 After digging into their actual problem, I realized they just needed to solve one specific business process.

 So, I built them a single `.html` file, hooked it up to a basic automation script, and charged them a few grand for it.